-Apple introduced the third-generation AirPods nearly two years ago, raising questions about what the company may have in store for the fourth version of the device.
+Apple introduced the third-generation AirPods nearly three years ago, raising questions about what the company may have in store for the fourth version of the device.

 The design of the original AirPods persisted through two generations, so the redesign introduced with the third-generation in 2021 may be likely to stick around with the fourth version of the device.
 There are still at least seven plausible new features that seem likely to come to the next-generation AirPods